Last Updated on by

 One time while trail running at night, we rounded a corner on the trail and we were greeted by the glowing eyes of a very angry dog.
 She growled, barked, and lunged at us, as Geoff grabbed for the bear spray AND a large stick.
 I stopped immediately and held my ground, waiting to see what was going to happen next.
 Thankfully a few seconds later, the dog’s owner approached on a bike, apologized, and said the dog was probably confused by all of the lights and had no idea WHAT we were (I thought dogs could smell, but what do I know).
 I said something to the dog in that sappy puppy language (“Hey buddy, it’s OK!” or some other shmoopy dog talk) and the dog instantly put her tail between her legs and retreated.
 The owner apologized again, we went our separate ways, and all was well.

 Shmoopy puppy talk doesn’t work on all dogs, nor cougars, bears, or creeper humans who for whatever reason, feel the need to attack people.

 No one wants to think of the worst case scenario, but unfortunately, the worst case scenario can happen, so be prepared.
 Run with a partner, run with bear spray, carry a big stick, do whatever you have to do to protect yourself.

-    Temperatures drop very quickly at night.
-Layer appropriately.
-It would probably be a great idea to check the weather

-    forecast before you go; no one loves surprise blizzards or freezing rain storms.
+Temperatures can – and do – drop very quickly at night.
+Layer appropriately, or bring extra layers.
+It would probably be a great idea to check the weather forecast before you go; no one loves surprise blizzards or freezing rain storms.

 Watch Your Step.

-    Tell someone where you are going.
+Before you leave for your run, tell someone you trust where you are going.
 Tell them when you expect to be back.
-Cell phones don’t always work in remote areas,

-    so do not rely on being able to call for help if it is needed.
-(And to save everyone a lot of trouble, don’t forget to

-    also tell them when you have returned home safely).
+Cell phones don’t always work in remote areas, so do not rely on being able to call for help if it is needed.
+(And to save everyone a lot of trouble, don’t forget to also tell them when you have returned home safely).